-Edd says "amorous" again 88 episodes later, in "A Town Called Ed".
+- Edd says "amorous" again 88 episodes later, in "A Town Called Ed".

-And before you ask, no. There's no other definition or connotation for it, so it really means what it means.
+- And before you ask, no. There's no other definition or connotation for it, so it really means what it means.

-It doesn't help that they were trying to put him in skin tight leopard skin underwear beforehand.
+- It doesn't help that they were trying to put him in skin tight leopard skin underwear beforehand.

-The episode where Eddy's mom is cleaning the house and he asks Ed to hide his magazines is one 11 minute long giant middle finger to the radar.
-At one point he says that his (older) brother gave him the magazines, at another he thinks Ed hid them in a sewer and Edd mentions that the damp would render them unreadable.
+- "The Luck of the Ed" where Eddy's mom is cleaning the house and he asks Ed to hide his magazines is either an 11-minute "F you" to the Cartoon Network censors or a sign that Cartoon Network's Standards and Practices really don't notice or care just how racy most of their original programming can getnote .
+At one point he says that his (older) brothernote gave him the magazines, at another he thinks Ed hid them in a sewer and Edd mentions that the damp would render them unreadable.
 Eddy's reply?
 "It's the PICTURES I'm worried about!"

 Eddy: I'd tell you I love ya, Ed, but I ain't that kind of guy!

-And let's not forget about this exchange:
+- And let's not forget about this exchange:

-The sound effect that plays when Eddy says "viewing pleasure" counts as well.
+- The sound effect that plays when Eddy says "viewing pleasure" counts as well.

-And when Eddy says he's hiding his... "magazines" to Double D, he sounds a bit more discreet than you'd think he'd be, and Double D sure had one heck of a naughty face.
+- And when Eddy says he's hiding his... "magazines" to Double D, he sounds a bit more discreet than you'd think he'd be, and Double D sure had one heck of a naughty face.

-When Eddy says that Kevin wants the magazines for his own viewing pleasure, Eddy balls his fists and they shake, making odd squishing sounds.
+- When Eddy says that Kevin wants the magazines for his own viewing pleasure, Eddy balls his fists and they shake, making odd squishing sounds.

-In "1 + 1 = Ed", Ed saws a circle into the sky and sees the Kanker sisters having a bubble bath.
+- In "1 + 1 = Ed", Ed saws a circle into the sky and sees the Kanker sisters having a bubble bath.
 Afterwards, Eddy snickers and asks him this:

 Eddy: Did you see anything?